Siphon880gh/davinci-resolve-scripter/README.md

 ## Hint Mode

 Running `make hint` will rename folders and files by prefixing a number which hints to you the sequence you should run the scripts in order to create a video in DaVinci.
+For example: 01_letterbox, 02_unassemble...

 Run `make clean` to restore the filenames.